8525 Garland Road, Dallas, Texas 75218

 What is the fee for parking?

-Parking is $15 plus tax per vehicle and free for members.
+Parking at the Dallas Arboretum is $15 per car, plus tax and fees and free for members.

 Is it possible to change my registration to another program or time?